ps-interactive/lab_deploying-java-se-app-with-docker/.instructions/instructions.md

 {% /step %}
 {% step title="Task 5.1: Name the Build Stage" %}
 {% task %}
-Now we'll begin refactoring our `Dockerfile` to use a multi-stage build.
-The first step is to officially name our existing set of instructions as the 'build' stage.

-By adding `AS build` to the first `FROM` instruction, you create a named stage.
-This allows later stages to refer back to this stage and copy artifacts from it.
-This is the foundation of a multi-stage build, clearly separating the environment used for compiling from the one used for running.
 {% check type="command" query="bash runTest.sh TestStep5Task1" %}

 {% feedback pattern=".*" type="success" %}